mpvnet-player/mpv.net/docs/Manual.md

 Shows available profiles with a message box.

 ### show-progress
-Shows a simple OSD progress message.
+Shows a simple OSD progress message with time and date.

 ### show-properties
 Shows available properties in the command palette and